Undergraduate Academic Policies

 The information presented here is only general information.
 Legal advice must be provided in the course of an attorney-client relationship specifically with reference to all the facts of the particular situation under consideration.
 Such is not the case here, and accordingly, the information presented here must not be relied on as a substitute for obtaining legal advice from a licensed attorney.

-Instructors and students of Monroe College can make regular use of copyrighted materials with permission from the copyright holder or without permission from the copyright holders if such use constitutes fair use.
+Instructors and students of Monroe University can make regular use of copyrighted materials with permission from the copyright holder or without permission from the copyright holders if such use constitutes fair use.
 If permission is not obtained in instances that fall outside of fair use, the user of the material and the institution may be exposed to a claim of copyright infringement.

 For more information: Introduction to Copyright and Fair Use